 The take-away of the study is that organic SEO efforts, if approached correctly, in which solid organic positions within the localized market have been gained, when compared to PPC will perform at exactly the same as far as a conversion rate.
 The real difference comes into play when you look at the ancillary rankings for additional keyword variations which are achieved through rankings for the main targets.
 Google literally “gives you” these rankings as it views your website as being an expert on the general subject at hand, and therefor your website picks up extra traffic that cannot be gained through PPC.
 Although the conversion rate will be lower for these ancillary terms, they do produce sales nonetheless, and therefor illustrate that good SEO will outperform PPC in all cases.
 If SEO is not outperforming PPC, it is because the SEO effort has not achieved it’s fullest potential.

-Focus Internet Services is a strategic online marketing and SEO company located in Las Vegas, NV.
-They can be reached at https://www.focusinternetservices.com or by calling 702-997-1252.
+Big Bulldog SEO is a strategic online marketing and SEO company located in Las Vegas, NV.